 5.1.1 Creatinine Testing

 Creatinine in urine is tested by a chemical method.
 Creatinine is a normal constituent of urine.
 Its concentration in urine varies from day to day and is dependent on the patient’s hydration status.
-Most urine samples have a creatinine level in the ‘normal’ range; however some samples may have a lower level of creatinine i.e., ‘dilute’ urine.
+Most urine samples have a creatinine level in the ‘normal’ range; however, some samples may have a lower level of creatinine i.e., ‘dilute’ urine.
 This may reflect recent high intake of fluid, but it could also be caused by addition of fluid to the urine.
 Dilute urine is valid for drug testing but a comment indicating that the urine is dilute will accompany the report.
 If the level of creatinine falls below 2 mg/dl this urine is considered invalid for testing and is reported as ‘abnormal’.
-Figure 6 details the creatinine levels in ‘normal’, ‘dilute’ and ‘abnormal’ urine.
+Table 2 details the creatinine levels in ‘normal’, ‘dilute’ and ‘abnormal’ urine.